learn-co-students/cs-application-backing-with-redis-lab-dumbo-web-080519/README.md

 `JedisMaker` reads information about your Redis server from a file named `redis_url.txt`, which you should put in the directory `javacs-lab10/src/resources`:

-*   Use a text editor to create end edit `javacs-lab10/src/resources/redis_url.txt`.
+*   Use a text editor to create and edit `javacs-lab10/src/resources/redis_url.txt`.

 *   Paste in the URL of your server.
 If you are using RedisToGo, the URL will look like this: